 Myth Busting: Public Toilets are Nasty

-If you are reading Lonely Planet or other guides about how nasty the public toilets are, great news, this is changing!
+If you are reading Lonely Planet or other guides about how nasty the public toilets are great news, this is changing!
 In 2018 Uzbekistan introduced an initiative to improve the general health and sanitation for all public toilets around the country, including remote areas with no water.
 In most of the major tourist destinations, you will see the results of this initiative starting to happen with more public toilets and better sanitation in all toilets.
 However, since this is a huge project, some public toilets are a bit iffy.
 For example, the toilets at the train stations are squatty potties and you have to make sure you get toilet paper before you go in.
+I also found myself without paper a few times.

 54. Take a Siesta